 I wouldn't consider them dangerous, but all active Hawaii Volcanoes are on the Big Island with Kilauea Crater actively flowing into Ocean and Halemaumau Crater magma rising :)

 If and when you get to the Big Island definetly go visit the Hawaii Volcanoes National Park on the Hilo Side and really cool and will answer many of your questions about Volcanic

 Activity in the Hawaiian Islands...Aloha oe :)

-Maui Benjamin over 8 years ago
+Maui Benjamin almost 9 years ago

 All active volcanoes are dangerous however given that most of Hawaii volcanoes are shield volcanoes, their eruptions are characterised by low explostivity but there has been a small explosive eruption on a Hawaiian volcano in recent years.
 You have to hike to the lava flows or take a light aircraft over them to see them.
 As someone says its best seeking advice from the authorities if you want to go hiking in this terrain or go on a guided walk if you want to see the flows though if you're just driving through the Volcanoes National Park I wouldn't worry too much unless the authorities warn otherwise & in that case they'd just close the roads & you'll probably have heard through the media about an increase in activity.
-Shield volcanoes do not explode like Mount St Helens or erupt like Mt Etna however active volcanic areas should always be approached with caution & respect because of their unpredictable & dangerous nature.. over 8 years ago
+Shield volcanoes do not explode like Mount St Helens or erupt like Mt Etna however active volcanic areas should always be approached with caution & respect because of their unpredictable & dangerous nature.. almost 9 years ago